Batman Unmasked Wikimedia

 A Most Iconic Opening | Franklin Canyon Park

 The Andy Griffith Show was one of the greatest situation comedies of all time.
-It aired on CBS from October 3, 1960, to April 1, 1968, with a total of 249 half-hour episodes spanning eight seasons—159 in black and white and 90 in color.
+It aired on CBS from October 3, 1960, to April 1, 1968.
+There were a total of 249 half-hour episodes spanning eight seasons, 159 in black and white and 90 in color.

 Mayberry Was A Special Place | National Parks In Television Shows